Gustav Tafel: Biography

 Tafel was born in Munich, Germany (München).
+He was the son of the theologian and Bible translator Johann Friedrich Leonhard Tafel (1800–1880) and Carolina Luise Vaihinger (1801–1887).
 He was one of the Forty-Eighters, meaning he fled Germany after the Revolution of 1848.
 He started in Cincinnati as a printer, and later became a newspaper editor.

+Together with Max Burgheim, he later developed the Cincinnati Freie Presse into one of the most influential German-language daily newspapers in the Midwest, using it as a platform for the ideals of the Forty-Eighters.

 He resided in a house at the northeastern corner of 14th and Walnut streets from 1848 to 1870.
 At the time, Cincinnati had a large German population and a number of German language newspapers, and Tafel quickly became a leader in that community.

 When war erupted and Governor William Dennison called for volunteers to join the army, Tafel enlisted with the Cincinnati "Turnverein" and served as a lieutenant in Company A, 9th Ohio Infantry, a mostly German regiment.
 In June 1862 he was assigned to command the 106th Ohio Infantry (aka, "The 4th German Regiment"), one of the last German regiments raised in the state.
 However, because the organization was forced to take the field in September with only eight of its companies filled, Tafel's commission was modified to that of lieutenant colonel on November 11, 1862.
 After the Perryville Campaign, Tafel's battalion was merged into the hard-luck Thirty-ninth Brigade, which was captured intact by Confederate General John Hunt Morgan at the Battle of Hartsville on December 7, 1862.

 The 106th was thereafter paroled and sent to Columbus, Ohio, being formally exchanged on January 12, 1863.
 Tafel superintended the unit's re-organization at Camp Dennison.
 On March 24 the unit left for Lexington, Kentucky, to relieve the 103rd Ohio Infantry in suppressing guerrilla activity in Owen County.
 Tafel effectively brought an end to the depredations, earning "praise from the citizens and State authorities, for the good conduct and soldierly bearing of both officers and men."